A world away – right on our doorstep

 Visit The Garlic Farm shop for traditional, innovative and some downright offbeat garlic inspired products or pop into the café.

-The Island Tea & Coffee Co
+The Island Tea and Coffee Co.

 We Freshly Roast Coffee on the Isle of Wight.